 Counterconditioning Training For Anxious Dogs

-The counterconditioning process can be quite complicated and requires a professional touch to ensure your dog’s anxiety does not get worse rather than better.
+The counterconditioning process can be quite complicated and requires a professional touch to ensure your dog’s stress does not get worse rather than better.
 The ASPCA explains:

 “Because treatment must progress and change according to the pet’s reactions, and because these reactions can be difficult to read and interpret, desensitization and counter-conditioning require the guidance of a trained and experienced professional.”

-What Can You Give Your Dog To Help Ease Separation Anxiety?
+What Can You Give Your Dog To Help Ease Separation Stress?

-Anti-anxiety medications are highly effective for treating the symptoms of separation anxiety in dogs, and your veterinarian may recommend them for severe cases.
+Anti-stress medications are highly effective for treating the symptoms of separation stress in dogs, and your veterinarian may recommend them for severe cases.
 However, it is important to be aware of the potential side effects.
 Most of these drugs cause drowsiness, some cause GI upset, and others interact with additional medications.
 Still others may not be safe for dogs with certain health concerns.

-Before beginning a regimen of anti-anxiety drugs, consult with your veterinarian and inform him or her of all other meds your dog takes.
+Before beginning a regimen of anti-stress drugs, consult with your veterinarian and inform him or her of all other meds your dog takes.